-FY 2024 priorities
+FY 2025 priorities

-- There is a full capital programme planned for FY 2024 Focus on appearing asset value through remodelling. - Focus on enhancing asset value through remodelling sites where we believe increased value can be unlocked - Make selective acquisitions where we feel they add value to the estate, and disposals where we feel we have extracted maximum value - Realise conversion opportunities within the estate to the Ego format - Invest in technologies, such as solar panels and internet-connected control devices, to improve the energy efficiency of our estate - Continue to maximise the utility of the secondary spaces across the estate via a dedicated Ignite initiative
+- There is a full capital programme planned for FY 2025 - Focus on enhancing asset value through remodelling sites where we believe increased value can be unlocked Make selective acquisitions where we feel they add - Make selective acquisitions where we feel they add value to the estate, and disposals where we feel we have extracted maximum value - Continue to realise conversion opportunities within the estate to the Ego format and begin to expand Pesto - Invest in technologies, such as solar panels and internet-connected control devices, to improve the energy efficiency of our estate - Continue to maximise the utility of the secondary spaces across the estate via a dedicated Ignite initiative

-- Enhancing the sustainability credentials of our buildings is a key priority - During the year we have installed solar panels on 50 sites producing on-site renewable electricity and have plans to complete more sites in FY 2024 - Removing gas as an energy source from our sites is a key objective of our Net Zero roadmap.
-We continue to develop our electric kitchen equipment and are trialling alternative options to gas boiler hot water systems - We have a team of sustainability ambassadors across the business who have helped to drive behavioural change resulting in reduced energy consumption - We have invested in energy consumption reducing technology and will look for further opportunities to expand in future years - We divert 97% of our operational waste from landfill and are focused on reducing overall volumes of waste whilst increasing recycling rates
+- Enhancing the sustainability credentials of our buildings is a key priority - During the year we have installed solar panels on 151 sites producing on-site renewable electricity and have plans to continue this programme into FY 202.

-Links to Key Risks
+Removing gas as a energy source from our sites is a le - Removing gas as an energy source from our sites is a key objective of our Net Zero roadmap.
+We now have 60 sites with all-electric kitchens and five sites where we have fully removed gas in favour of renewable electricity - We have a team of sustainability ambassadors across the business who have helped to drive behavioural change resulting in reduced energy consumption; coupled with investment in energy reducing technology we have reduced consumption by 2% during the year - We divert 98% of our operational waste from landfill and are focused on reducing overall volumes of waste whilst increasing recycling rates

-1, 2, 3, 8, 9, 11, 12, 13, 15 See pages 41 to 47
+Links to Key Risks 1, 2, 3, 7, 8, 10, 11, 12, 14 See pages 46 to 52